Coronavirus - Dedicated phone lines

 Travel Advice for Belgium

-The Department of Foreign Affairs advises against all non-essential travel overseas, including to Belgium, until further notice.
+The Department of Foreign Affairs advises against all non-essential travel to Belgium.

 Those resident or remaining in Belgium are encouraged to familiarise themselves with the public health measures in place.

-- Measures such as social distancing (1.5 metres), respiratory etiquette and obligatory mask wearing in certain settings (e.g. public transport, airports) remain in place.
+- Measures include maintaining a social distancing (1.5 metres), respiratory etiquette and obligatory mask wearing in certain indoor and outdoor spaces.

-- On 15 June, Belgium reopened its borders for travel to and from EU states, the UK and Schengen countries.
-However, it is important to inform yourself of any restrictions in place in your intended destination prior to travel from Belgium.
-Information on measures in place for those arriving in Ireland can be found above.
+- Belgium has reopened its borders for travel to and from EU states (including Ireland), the UK and Schengen countries.
+However, it is important to fully inform yourself of any restrictions in place in your intended destination prior to travel from Belgium or upon your return.
 Travel advice from the Department of Foreign Affairs for over 200 countries is available here.

 - Sign up to BE-Alert to receive the latest email updates directly from the Belgian Crisis Centre.